Sex and drugs: Alcohol

 Alcohol inhibits neuronal excitability through acting on gamma-aminobutyric acid (GABA) receptors.
 Alcohol is often accessible in a number of social situations across many cultures and is frequently connected with uninhibited social activities.
-Alcohol has been shown in human research to have surprising effects on the human libido.
+However, clinical research has produced mixed results about the effects of alcohol on libido in humans.

-While some studies indicate that alcohol improves sexual behavior and desire, other research indicates that alcohol impairs sexual function.

-The conditions under which the drinking occurs, laboratory research vs self-report studies from users, as well as the amounts of alcohol consumed, may all contribute to these controversial outcomes.
+Some studies indicate that alcohol improves sexual behavior and desire, but other research indicates that alcohol impairs sexual function.
+The conditions under which the drinking occurs, laboratory research vs self-report studies from users, as well as the amounts of alcohol consumed, may contribute to these outcomes.

 Laboratory studies have demonstrated that while low blood alcohol levels have no effect on or slightly enhance sexual arousal and responsiveness in men, elevated blood alcohol levels result in decreased erectile responsiveness, decreased arousal, and impaired ability to ejaculate.
 Other laboratory research, on the other hand, found no significant influence of either low or high blood alcohol levels on measures of arousal.

 Even with mild alcohol use, women have decreased vaginal flow responses.
-In apparent contrast, women self-report heightened sexual desire and pleasure when they consume more alcohol and are more likely to engage in sexual activities with someone when intoxicated.
+In contrast, women self-report heightened sexual desire and pleasure when they consume more alcohol and are more likely to engage in sexual activities with someone when intoxicated.

 Heavy alcohol intake impairs sexual and reproductive function, erectile, and ejaculatory dysfunction in males, and sexual arousal, interest, and orgasm in women.

-Alcohol and sex although alcohol may have varying impacts on sexual performance depending on the amount drank, it generally impairs sexual functioning and contributes to increased sexual risk taking.
+Although alcohol may have varying impacts on sexual performance depending on the amount drank, it generally impairs sexual functioning and contributes to increased sexual risk taking.